 We found no effect of familiarity, gaze condition, or age on looking in the label phase (Table 3).
-In the slide phase, both FF (β = 0.09, p < .01) and NN trials (β = 0.07, p = .047) elicited more looking compared to FN trials, and there were no effects of or interactions with gaze condition or age.
+In the slide phase both FF (β = 0.09, p < .01) and NN trials (β = 0.07, p = .047) elicited more looking compared to FN trials, and there were no effects of or interactions with gaze condition or age.
+The directionality of the FF finding especially was unpredicted, and we interpret it with caution due to both the mismatch between this result and the results in the subsequent phases and the very low overall levels of looking in this phase.

 In the planning phase, we found that FF trials were associated with less looking than FN trials (β = -0.11, p = .045) and NN trials were associated with more looking compared to FN trials (β = 0.15, p < .01), and there were no effects of or interactions with gaze condition or age.

-In the response phase, FF trials elicited less looking (β = -0.43, p < .001) and NN trials elicited more looking (β = 0.22, p = .02) compared to FN trials.
+Similar to the planning phase, in the response phase, FF trials elicited less looking (β = -0.43, p < .001) and NN trials elicited more looking (β = 0.22, p = .02) compared to FN trials.
 In addition, the gaze condition was associated with less looking compared to the no-gaze condition (β = -0.28, p = .03), and gaze interacted with familiarity such that FF trials in the gaze condition were associated with more looking than FF trials in the no-gaze condition (β = 0.34, p < .01).
+There were no significant main effects or interactions of age.

-In summary, in the slide, planning, and response phases, children showed the pattern of responding with respect to graded evidence that we predicted.
+In summary, in the planning, and response phases, children showed the pattern of responding with respect to graded evidence that we predicted.
 They looked at the experimenter the most for NN trials, the least for FF trials, and an intermediate amount for FN trials.
-This suggests that the likelihood of children seeking disambiguating information is tuned to the amount of referential evidence they receive.
+This finding suggests that the likelihood of children seeking disambiguating information is tuned to the amount of referential evidence they receive.
 Further supporting this idea, children looked more at the experimenter when she did not gaze at the object she was referring to during labeling, suggesting that children attended to this evidence and it contributed to their certainty in their response.
 Additionally, familiarity interacted with gaze condition, but not in the predicted direction.
 Instead, FF trials with referential gaze elicited more looking than FF trials without referential gaze.
-Although we did not predict this result, it is possible that when children were already quite certain, they were more likely to seek feedback from a social partner whose gaze patterns were more naturalistic.

 Finally, similar to Experiment 1, we did not observe selective looking during the label phase, even among children in the gaze condition.
-This result rules out the possibility that children were less selective during labeling during Experiment 1 because they learned that the experimenter’s gaze direction was not informative.
+This result rules out the possibility that children were less selective during labeling during Experiment 1 because they learned that the experimenter’s gaze direction was not informative (confirming our exploratory trial order analysis).
 Instead, young children may attend to someone who is speaking regardless of the need for disambiguation.